5306 Ballard Ave NW, Seattle, WA 206-403-1148

 • Do you need help working on accepting the shifts in your role in society and in the lives of others?

-IPT In Action: Working to Meet Your Goals
+IPT in Action: Working to Meet Your Goals

 As you work toward your goals, you’ll share with your therapist your successes, and discuss and work to resolve any difficulties you experience.
 You may be asked to formally track your experiences and moods, to better see how the IPT process is serving you, and to allow you and your therapist to make adjustments if needed.